tlepple/iceberg-intro-workshop/README.md

 ---

 ### Let's try out `pyspark` and load our `Transactions` table with a pyspark dataFrame
-  * pyspark isn't as feature rich as the sparksql client (in future versions it should catch up)
+  * pyspark isn't as feature rich as the sparksql client (in future versions it should catch up).
+For example it doesn't support the `MERGE` example we tested earlier.

 ---